gilvicarjo/keycloak/README.md

 So the idea here in Groups is the same for Users, It just need to have the realm_id updated for the new ones in the new Keycloak setup.

+## Roles migration

+Inside the Realm, How a User is associated with a Role?